DataFire/Integrations/integrations/generated/azure_recoveryservicessiterecovery_service/README.md

   * multiVmGroupName `string`: The multi vm group name.
   * processServerId `string`: The Process Server Id.
   * runAsAccountId `string`: The CS account Id.
-  * storageAccountId **required** `string`: The storage account name.
+  * storageAccountId `string`: The storage account name.
   * targetAzureNetworkId `string`: The selected target Azure network Id.
   * targetAzureSubnetId `string`: The selected target Azure subnet Id.
   * targetAzureV1ResourceGroupId `string`: The Id of the target resource group (for classic deployment) in which the failover VM is to be created.
   * targetAzureV2ResourceGroupId `string`: The Id of the target resource group (for resource manager deployment) in which the failover VM is to be created.
   * targetAzureVmName `string`: The target azure Vm Name.
-  * useManagedDisks `string`: A value indicating whether managed disks should be used during failover.
   * instanceType `string`: The class type.

 ### InMageAzureV2EventDetails